Guidance for the student pregnancy, maternity, paternity and adoption policy

 Information about the procedures for taking a leave of absence is available at the following links:

-The Health, Safety and Security Department have produced a Policy and Management Procedure for Student Placements.
+The Health, Safety and Security Department has produced a Policy and Management Procedure for Student Placements (login required).
 If you require further advice, please contact your Department Safety Officer.

 Return to study